 A Journey of Nature's Grandeur

-The Kruger National Park, spanning nearly 20,000 square kilometers in north-eastern South Africa, is a sanctuary of unparalleled biodiversity.
+The Kruger National Park, spanning nearly 20,000 square kilometers in north-eastern South Africa, is one of the world’s most iconic wildlife sanctuaries and among the most biodiverse protected ecosystems on Earth.

-This is the untold story of Kruger - its resilience, power, and place as one of Earth's most cherished wildlife sanctuaries.
+This is the untold story of Kruger — its resilience, power and enduring place as one of the planet’s most cherished wildlife sanctuaries.

 We use Cookies to offer you the best web site experience.
 Certain functional cookies are strictly necessary and cannot be disabled, others can be disabled according to preference.
 To continue using this website please confirm that you accept our use of Cookies.
 Cookie InformationPrivacy Policy